UNIT 13 HYDROCARBONS

 1. Addition of Hydrogen Halides

-Hydrogen halides (HCl, HBr, HI) readily add to alkenes forming alkyl halides.
+Hydrogen halides (HCl, HBr , HI ) readily add to alkenes forming alkyl halides.
 The order of reactivity of hydrogen halides in this reaction is :

 HI > HBr > HCl

-CH2=CH+ HX ® CH3CH2X ( X = I, Br, Cl )
+CH2=CH2 + HX ® CH3CH2X ( X = I, Br, Cl )

 It is an electrophilic addition reaction and proceeds through the formation of carbocations.
 Addition of HX takes place in two steps.